SeniorMars/seniormars.com/content/posts/neomutt/index.md

 ### Encrypt

 I use `gpg` to encrypt my emails.
 This is very useful for GitHub, and other services that require security.
 This is especially useful on mailing lists where you need to verify information.
 I find that everyone in the Arch Linux Mailing list uses it!

 1. We already installed `gpg` in the beginning, so we are good to go!
-2. Create a key and follow that are prompted:
+2. Create a key and follow the instructions that are prompted:
 ```bash
 $ gpg --full-generate-key
 ```